 - Cocoa Powder - The secret ingredient!
 Cocoa powder adds a real depth and richness to the chilli and helps to balance out the spiciness.
 You can also use a couple of small squares of dark chocolate as they are normally dairy free.
 (Double check packaging)

-- Vegetable Stock - I have used Marigold Organic Vegetable Vegan Bouillon Powder as this stock is free from all of the top 14 allergens.
+- Vegetable Stock - I have used Marigold Organic Vegetable Vegan Bouillon Powder as this stock is free from all of the top 14 allergens in the UK.
 Be sure to check the packet of your stock as most contain celery or gluten.

 - Bayleaf - I have a bay tree in my garden, you can pick the leaves fresh from the tree, give them a wash under the tap and add them to dishes.
 They add another layer of flavour to stews and chilli’s.